 DNSMasq, your local development DNS

-Setting up a single-user web development environment is easy.
-One-click (OS)AMP installers do all the work and internal domains are all stored in one easy to reach host file.
-However, expanding this to a multi-user development team, all of which needing access to the same resources, is a whole different beast.
-On-top of this, they may require access from multiple devices, some of which may not include a host file, such as a mobile phone.
-A common solution to this problem is to pass around host files (which encompass all of the development domains used) and hope that everyone is in sync.
-In the case of devices that do not have a readily accessable host file, uploading externally accessible builds or providing an alternative gateway into the development ecosystem is one way to pursue a fix.
-These methods do not feel right to me, far too many variables and extra work for my liking.
-An even better solution, which will get rid of all the overhead, is to setup your own local DNS and start living like its a single-user environment again.
+A common solution to this problem is to share host files, which include all the development domains used, in the hope that everyone remains in sync.
+In the case of devices that do not have a readily accessible host file, uploading externally accessible builds or providing an alternative gateway into the development ecosystem is one way to address the issue.
+These methods do not seem right to me; they involve far too many variables and extra work.
+An even better solution, which eliminates all the overhead, is to set up your own local DNS and start enjoying the simplicity of a single-user environment.

 Ladies and gentleman, DNSMasq